RanuK12/flights-alerts/README.md

 - Periodically checks LEVEL flight prices (Buenos Aires → Madrid and Buenos Aires → Barcelona) for a configurable range of months.
 - Stores all price data in a PostgreSQL database.
 - Sends automatic Telegram alerts if prices drop below a configurable threshold.
+- **Alerts now include a direct link to the flight search and show both origin and destination codes.**
 - Designed to run 24/7 in the cloud (e.g., Render).

 ---